The 8 principles of The Data Protection Act & GDPR

 Financial data

-Involves individuals’ financial information such as credit card details, security codes, banking details, income statements, digital cards pins, retained earnings, cash flow, etc.
+Involves individuals’ financial information such as credit card details, security codes, banking details, income statements, digital card pins, retained earnings, cash flow, etc.

 Classified data